 Annually, more than US\$380 billion is invested in the land use sector1.
 Most of these investments target 'conventional' land use practices, which are widely associated with negative environmental impacts.
 Today, some 2 billion hectares of land globally is classified as degraded2.
 The high current degradation rates poses a direct challenge to achieving at least 11 of the Sustainable Development Goals.
 A change in orientation of the global land use investment portfolio is required to transform conventional land use practices into inclusive and environmentally responsible ones; for example, by incentivizing investments in projects that increase genetic diversity, conserve and restore natural vegetation and ecosystems, protect water resources, strengthen social cohesion and equitable participation in economic opportunities, reduce greenhouse gas emissions and build climate resilience.
 This calls for better leveraging the rising interest in innovative financial instruments.
 These are instruments that support sustainable development by unlocking new funding sources and making finance more efficient, accessible and results-oriented.
-The lack of systemized evidence on these instruments and their contribution to more sustainable and inclusive landscapes beckons the question "What types of financial innovations can stimulate private and public investments in projects that contribute to more sustainable landscapes, yet are also inclusive of the rural poor?".
+The lack of systemized evidence on these instruments and their contribution to more sustainable and inclusive providers to finance beneficiaries and enablers, all involved in international financial flows.